What to Do if an ATM Doesn't Give You Money

 It doesn’t hurt to try and contact the ATM owner, but your bank has the ultimate power to fix the situation.
 Even for ATMs in the lobby of a bank branch, onsite employees most likely cannot open the machine or reimburse you.
 If you bank with that same institution though, bank employees can take your claim in person.

-If you use an ATM somewhere else, like at a convenience store, for example, it’s probably worth telling an employee there.
-They might have a procedure to help move things along, and they can alert others who try to use the machine.
+If you use an ATM somewhere else, such as a convenience store, tell an employee what happened.
+They might have a procedure to help move things along and can alert others who try to use the machine.

 Consumer Protections for ATM Errors

 Under federal law, you are protected from these types of errors and fraud.
-Assuming you used a debit card, Regulation E (a Federal Reserve regulation that details rules and procedures for electronic funds transfers) provides that your bank must investigate the incident and resolve your claim against the ATM operator.
+Assuming you used a debit card, Regulation E (a Federal Reserve regulation outlining rules and procedures for electronic funds transfers) provides that your bank must investigate the incident and resolve your claim against the ATM operator.

 After you notify your bank of the missing money, the bank will begin an inquiry.
-You should then see funds credited to your account within 10 days, known as a provisional credit, but many times it’ll happen within a day or so.
+You should see funds credited to your account within 10 days.
+This is known as a provisional credit, and many times it’ll happen within a day or so.

 The bank calls this credit provisional because you only get to keep the money if the bank finds an error.
 If the bank decides against you, it will remove the credit, and you’ll be responsible for replacing the money if you already spent it.

 Bank Investigation Into ATM Error

-Your bank has 45 days to investigate ATM withdrawals (90 days for other types of disputes), so nothing is certain until you hear back from the bank.
-The bank and ATM operator will do what they can to find out what happened: watch surveillance video, count cash in the machine, look for hidden devices that might have trapped the bills before they got into your hands, and more.
+Your bank has 45 days to investigate ATM withdrawals (and 90 days for other types of disputes), so nothing is certain until you hear back from the bank.
+The bank and ATM operator will do what they can to find out what happened.
+They will watch surveillance video, count cash in the machine, look for hidden devices that might have trapped the bills before they got into your hands, and more.